Table of Contents

 Voice over Internet Protocol, or VoIP, delivers voice communications over IP networks rather than traditional analog networks.
 UCaaS is a robust communications platform that uses the VoIP protocol to transmit voice data packets.
 Therefore, VoIP is a foundational and complementary technology for the delivery of UCaaS.

-What are the critical functions of UCaaS?
+What are the critical functions of a Unified Communications Solution?

 Reliable, scalable phone service is at the core of any reputable UCaaS system.
 Phones connect to the cloud and allow internal and external users to communicate over the Public Switched Telephone Network (PSTN).
 Users get Direct Inward Dial (DID) numbers for direct dialing.
 The DID distributes calls to call center agents with contact as a service features.
 UCaaS systems will typically support both physical phones, as well as soft phones.
 Soft phones are software phones for desktops, laptops, and mobile devices mimicking physical desk phones.
+The enable users to work remotely.
 UCaaS solutions typically offer end-to-end encryption, so you can rest assured that your voice communications are secure.

-Calls are forwarded to mobile phones using call routing features.
+The system forwards calls to mobile phones using call routing features.
 Call recording allows enterprises to record and store calls securely in the cloud to improve customer service and satisfaction.
 Other key features include auto-attendant, advanced call management, and visual voicemail.

 UCaaS solutions offer myriad audio and video conferencing options integrated with voice service.
 UCaaS systems make it easy to join conferences from mobile devices and computers.
 Also, incorporating passcodes further improves security.